Coexistence of antiferromagnetism and topological superconductivity on the honeycomb lattice Hubbard model: Conclusions

-In this work we study the AFM and SC orders in the doped Hubbard model on honeycomb lattice.
+In this work we study the AFM and SC orders in the doped Hubbard model on the honeycomb lattice.
 A phase diagram of the AFM order is obtained by self-consistent mean field calculation, and a commensurate AFM order is found at low temperature and small dopings.
 Using symmetry analysis, we show that a trilinear term that couples together AFM order and both spin-singlet/spin-triplet SC orders is allowed by symmetry, and such a term implies that the AFM order induces the two SC orders and gives rise to a phase with coexisting AFM and SC orders with both pairing symmetries.
-At last, we show that the three-order coexisting phase is separated by a topological phase transition to a topologically trivial SC phase and a topologically non-trivial SC phase with Chern number equals to two.
+At last, we show that the three-order coexisting phase is separated by a topological phase transition to a topologically trivial SC phase and a topologically nontrivial SC phase with Chern number equals to two.

 Of course, it will be of great interest to examine the proposed effective field theory in experiment.
 The recently discovered spin $1/2$ honeycomb lattice Mott-insulator InV$_{1/3}$Cu$_{2/3}$O$_3$~\cite{InVCuO} would be an appealing candidate if it could be doped experimentally.
-The recent ultra cold Fermi gas in honeycomb optical lattice~\cite{Tarruell2012} is another way to realize the honeycomb lattice $t-J$ model.
+The recent ultra cold Fermi gas in the honeycomb optical lattice~\cite{Tarruell2012} is another way to realize the honeycomb lattice $t-J$ model.

-\section{Commensurability of the AFM order.}
+\section{Commensurability of the AFM order}

-Here we study the commensuability of the antiferrmomagnetic order in the system.
+Here we study the commensurability of the antiferromagnetic order in the system.
 In the large-$U$ limit, superexchange processes create an antiferromagnetic interaction between nearest-neighbor spins.
-At half-filling, the ground state of Heisenberg model with nearest-neighbor interaction is a commensurate N\'eel order with antiparallel spins on two sublattices.
+At half filling, the ground state of the Heisenberg model with nearest-neighbor interaction is a commensurate N\'eel order with antiparallel spins on two sublattices.
 After doping, the AFM order may become incommensurate, as it does on a square lattice.
 In this section we study this possibility through evaluating the spin susceptibility.
 The peak momentum of the susceptibility will point out the commensurability of the order.